 Managing your leads ensures that your most promising leads stay at the top of your to-do list.
 One of the best ways to make sure that you are targeting the right leads is to install a lead scoring system.

 A lead scoring system looks at a range of different variables to determine who is a good fit for your product.
-These include:

 - Demographics and target audience fit.
 Do your prospects fit your target audience?
 Does the prospect hold the right position?
 Assigning a score to each data point and using that to build toward an overall score that you use to evaluate the lead on the whole is critical.